michaelsiddall/redux-feedback-loop/README.md

 > **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
 Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.

-"And as always, what do I end every day with?" - Luke
+"And my last reminder of the day, which is my last reminder of every day, is...?" - Luke

  For this assignment, you will be creating a feedback form modeled after Prime's system.
 Feedback will be collected over 4 views, and when all steps are complete, your app will save the feedback in the database.
 In a separate view, a user will be able to see all the collected feedback.